 Jump to:

-The result is a soft, fluffy, light, and airy cake base perfect for any rolled cake you can imagine.
-Whether a delicious strawberry Swiss roll or an extravagant chocolate Yule log, it will always be the perfect base for your baking creations.
+The result is a soft, fluffy, light, and airy cake base perfect for any rolled cake, whether a delicious strawberry Swiss roll or a gorgeous chocolate Yule log.
+The same technique is used to make Italian sponge cake and Genoise cake.

 Ingredients